rodyklein/unikation/README.md

 > **Unikation** is a human-centered semantic infrastructure.
 >
-> In most everyday situations, meaning does not fully circulate between individuals.
+Unikation addresses situations where meaning circulates between individuals without ever being fully shared or reliably aligned.
-> What appears as understanding often relies on partial alignment,
-> implicit assumptions, and unexamined gaps,
+What often appears as understanding is in fact partial alignment, supported by implicit assumptions and unexamined gaps.
-> which can lead to misunderstandings that are subtle, persistent, and often costly.
+In many everyday situations, this produces misunderstandings that are not immediately visible, but can be structurally and socially costly.
->
-> Unikation supports the stabilization and negotiation of meaning
-> beyond what natural language alone reliably provides,
-> while keeping responsibility for meaning on the human side.

 ## Overview